tonyjurg/N1904addons/docs/features/text_entr_mbit.md

 ## Feature values

-A float number *stored as a string* representing the entropy expressed in bits.
+A float number *stored as a string* representing the entropy expressed in mili-bits.

-In the N1904-TF dataset, the actual value ranges from 0 to 2.584963 (note: the dot denotes a decimal point, not a thousands separator).
+In the N1904-TF dataset, the actual value ranges from 0 to 2584.

 ## Feature detailed description